noiseprotocol/noise_spec/noise.md

  * **`GENERATE_KEYPAIR()`**: Returns a new Curve25519 key pair.

  * **`DH(keypair, public_key)`**: Executes the Curve25519 DH function (aka
    "X25519" in [@rfc7748]).
 Invalid public key values will produce an output of all zeros.
+Alternatively, implementations are allowed (but not required) to detect such cases and signal an error.
+Signaling errors does not improve security, but might match the behavior of some software.

  * **`DHLEN`** = 32